-This risk is relevant to NBS because the delivery of its products and services is dependent on the availability and reliability of IT and operational systems managed by NBS or third-party suppliers.
-While current systems are stable and security is regularly reviewed, additional significant investment will be required in the short to medium term to ensure that NBS' systems continue to provide ongoing stability and security.
+These risks are identified and managed through the processes in NBS' risk management framework.
+Operational risk is relevant to NBS because the delivery of its products and services is dependent on the availability and reliability of operational systems managed by NBS or third-party suppliers.
+NBS invests in ensuring its systems can support present and future business requirements.

 There is also a risk of loss arising from fraud, a breach of security (including cyber security), weakness in operational controls, loss of key staff or damage to reputation.
 In addition to losses, operational failures could result in NBS operating or information systems failing or becoming disabled.
 These circumstances could affect NBS' ability to meet payment obligations to depositors.
 NBS has in place some systems and processes for managing operational risks, including business continuity plans and cyber security risk protocols and insurance.
-NBS has recognised the need to introduce more robust processes for managing operational risk and is committed to taking steps to build a stronger and more resilient business.
+NBS is implementing improvements to processes for managing operational risk and is committed to taking steps to build a stronger and more resilient business.
+The Board monitors an operational risk report monthly.